TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

   that gap until PSF-Zero is no longer faster at all by level 3 (Addendum 25); and the new `layout_search=True` option collapses PSF-Zero's own cliff to ~1.5x-1.6x (Addendum 26).
+- A real bug in this session's own exact-fidelity checker (skipped qubit remapping when counts happened to match) was found and fixed; once fixed, both Qiskit and PSF-Zero pass exact verification at machine precision, at the cliff and away from it (Addendum 27).
+- The cliff's shape is now mapped precisely: sharp and confined to spare=0 (~250-280x), dropping to 1.0-1.7x by spare=2 and staying flat out to spare=24 (Addendum 27).

 **Open:**
 - What causes the ~3x same-condition variance seen at L3 (seed=-1 shuffle